Chevrolet Impala: Model year changes

 The 2017 model year Impala only saw minor changes, with the top-of-the-line LTZ trim rebrand as the Premier trim and Pepperdust Metallic introduced as a new color option.
-The LS trim, previously available only with the four-cylinder engine, became available with the V6 engine in addition to the four-cylinder engine.
+The LS trim, previously available only with the four-cylinder engine, added a V6 engine option.

 The 2018 model year Impala went from four trims to three: LS, LT, and Premier.
-The LT level trim added Entertainment, Convenience, and Leather packages options, while the Premier trim received the top-of-the-line Convenience package.
-Keyless starts, rear camera view, and MyLink became standard on all three levels trims, as the LS trim deletes the 4.2 inch display and AM/FM radio features.
-Daytime running lights became standard on LT and navigation became standard on Premier.
-During the Third Quarter of 2018 three new colors, Nightfall Gray Metallic, Cajun Red Tintcoat, and Graphite Metallic, were introduced.
+The LT level trim added Entertainment, Convenience, and Leather package options, while the Premier trim received the top-of-the-line Convenience package.
+Keyless starting, a backup camera, and MyLink became standard on all three trim levels, as the LS trim deleted the 4.2 inch display.
+LED daytime running lights became standard on LT and navigation became standard on Premier.
+During the third quarter of 2018, three new colors, Nightfall Gray Metallic, Cajun Red Tintcoat, and Graphite Metallic, were introduced.

 The 2019 model year Impala only saw minor changes.
-The jet black interior was added to the LT convenience package, while the accessory level wheel locks became standard on all trims.
+The jet black interior was added to the LT Convenience Package, while the accessory level wheel locks became standard on all trims.
 The Graphite Metallic color was discontinued.

 The 2020 model year Impala (its final year for the sedan) dropped the LS trim, leaving only the LT and Premier level trims.
-Only the 3.6L V6 engine was offered.
+The four-cylinder engine was also dropped, leaving the 3.6L V6 engine as the only engine offered.
 In addition, certain features and option packages were deleted from both models.

 Engines

 2015 Bi-Fuel

 The 2015 Chevrolet Impala Bi-Fuel runs on CNG (compressed natural gas) and gasoline.
 Unveiled in October 2013 by General Motors CEO Dan Akerson, the Bi-Fuel Impala would be offered to both fleet customers and retail.
-It is the only full-size CNG vehicle manufactured in North America.
-The new Impala will join the Honda Civic as a rare factory made CNG car to come straight from a major automaker and available for retail sales.
+It was the only full-size CNG vehicle manufactured in North America.
+The new Impala joined the Honda Civic as a rare factory-made CNG car to come straight from a major automaker and available for retail sales.

-The 2015 Chevrolet Impala Bi-Fuel has a 500-mile driving range.
-It will allow the driver to switch from gasoline to CNG or from CNG to gasoline at the push of a button.
-The CNG tank is placed in the trunk.
+The 2015 Chevrolet Impala Bi-Fuel had a 500-mile driving range.
+It allowed the driver to switch from gasoline to CNG or from CNG to gasoline at the push of a button.
+The CNG tank was placed in the trunk.
 The Impala Bi-Fuel was one of the five finalists for the 2015 Green Car of the Year Award during the 2014 Los Angeles Auto Show, but lost to the BMW i3.